crypto-code/Seq2Seq-ChatBot/README.md

  > thank ya

 Query > the world is going bad
- > i agree with that statement but i agree with that
+ > i agree with that statement but i dont know what to do
- > i agree unk is unk
+ > i agree world is unk but
- > i agree with unk unk and i dont know what to do
+ > i agree with it unk and unk dont know unk to do
  ```